 Avian influenza is a contagious viral disease of poultry that can produce serious health problems for flocks and can also have serious economic consequences for poultry producers.
 Mild forms of this disease occur occasionally around the world and are known as Low Pathogenic Avian Influenza (LPAI).
 The more serious forms of this disease are referred to as Highly Pathogenic Avian Influenza (HPAI) because the disease is more severe in infected birds and often results in high mortality.
 Low pathogenic forms of avian influenza (H5 and H7) are known to change to highly pathogenic forms, so it is important to eliminate these viruses from flocks before they have the chance to mutate into more serious forms.
 In order to respond quickly and effectively to an outbreak of avian influenza, it is important to have a rapid response plan in place before the disease occurs.
-Representatives from the Georgia poultry industry, the Georgia Department of Agriculture, USDA Animal Plant and Health Inspection Service, and poultry veterinarians from the Georgia Poultry Laboratory Network and the University of Georgia Poultry Diagnosis and Research Center have recently developed an emergency response plan for controlling an outbreak of this disease.
-This plan addresses the organizational structure that will direct emergency actions and details the steps that will be used to control and eliminate low path avian influenza should an outbreak occur in Georgia.
-The full plan is lengthy and comprehensive and subject to change as needed, but the key components are summarized below:
+Representatives from the Georgia poultry industry, the Georgia Department of Agriculture, USDA's Animal Plant and Health Inspection Service, and poultry veterinarians from the Georgia Poultry Laboratory Network and the University of Georgia Poultry Diagnosis and Research Center have recently developed an emergency response plans for controlling an outbreak of this disease.
+These plans address the organizational structure that will direct emergency actions and details the steps that will be used to control and eliminate either low or high path avian influenza should an outbreak occur in Georgia.
+The plans are lengthy and comprehensive and subject to change as needed, but the key components are summarized below:

-Current Surveillance Programs for avian influenza (AI) in Georgia.
-A comprehensive program for monitoring and surveillance of poultry is being conducted on a daily bases in Georgia.
+Current Surveillance Programs for AI in Georgia.
+A comprehensive program for monitoring and surveillance of poultry is being conducted on a daily basis in Georgia.
 This program includes blood testing in the field for all commercial flocks in Georgia as well as the operation of primary breeders and hatching egg producers as AI Clean.
-In addition, all live birds submitted to Georgia poultry diagnostic laboratories are tested for AI and auction and sales birds are regularly sampled and tested for the presence AI.
+In addition, all live birds submitted to Georgia poultry diagnostic laboratories are tested for AI and auction and sales birds are regularly sampled and tested for the presence AI

 Initial Response.
 A confirmed case of avian influenza (AI) will be reported immediately to the State Veterinarian who will put the infected premise under quarantine and will call for an immediate meeting of the Poultry Emergency Disease Committee (PEDC).
 Infected birds will be disposed of immediately by an approved euthanasia and disposal procedure.
 The primary method of euthanasia for large flocks is CO2 utilizing a variety of procedures depending on the type of bird and the size of flock to be destroyed.
-Cervical dislocation may be used for small flocks.
-Disposal methods include burial, composting, burning to ash, incineration, rendering, or any other method approved by the Commissioner of Agriculture.
+Cervical